Rain Is Falling

 "Rain Is Falling" is a song written and performed by Electric Light Orchestra (ELO).

 It was track seven on the album Time (1981) and was released as the third single from the album in the US in 1982.

 As with many ELO songs written by Jeff Lynne, "Rain is Falling" uses rain as a metaphor for loss and sadness.
 ELO writer Barry Delve calls it "classic ELO – a beautifully sung evocative ballad with a gorgeous melody, and sound effects that perfectly conjure up the emptiness of a rainy day."
-Delve does highlight one major flaw in the song, that the third verse starts well with the lines "Looking through this window/A thousand rivers running past my door" but then the lyrics devolve into the album's time travel concept that have little to do with the rest of the song.
+Delve remarks that the third verse, starting with the lines "With their brand new time transporter/They'll think maybe I fought to get away", follows the album's time travel concept and may seem to have little to do with the rest of the song.

+The song contains references to two Nursery Rhymes.
+At the beginning and at the end of the song can be heard "Rain Rain Go Away, come again another day" and several times throughout the song can be heard "It's Raining, It's Pouring, the old man is snoring".

 Billboard called it a "grand orchestral showcase in which Jeff Lynne showcases his vocal diversity."
 Record World said that "celestial falsetto choruses introduce Jeff Lynne's childlike vocal lead" and that "swirling playful keyboards create a magical backdrop."

 It was the band's first single in the United States that failed to chart in the Billboard Hot 100 since "Boy Blue" (1975).
 It came incredibly close, peaking at 101 in the Bubbling Under Hot 100 Singles chart.
 Delve attributed the commercial failure of the single to the fact that the third verse makes little sense outside the context of the album.